-‘Minimum due on credit card’ is the minimum amount you must pay by the due date to keep the account in good condition.
-The minimum due amount is usually a very small portion of the total amount of the credit card bill, usually ranging from 5% to 10%.
+‘Minimum due on credit card’ is the minimum amount you must pay by the due date to keep your credit card active.
+The minimum due amount is a small portion of the total credit card bill, usually between 5% and 10%.

-It is advisable to pay at least the minimum due amount before the specified due date to avoid penalties and late payment charges.
-These charges may depend on the remaining balance and, if not erased, considerably contribute to your expenses.
+Paying the minimum due amount before the specified date helps avoid penalties and late payment charges.
+These charges may depend on the remaining balance and, if not erased, will considerably contribute to your expenses.

-Payment of the minimum amount enables you to avoid late payments, which is essential in credit reports.
+When you pay the minimum amount, you avoid late fees, and that improves your credit report.
 Hence, if you need loans or credit lines in the future, you might face challenges if you don’t pay the minimum due amount.

-Paying only the minimum due implies that the remaining balance is rolled over to the next billing cycle, hence leading to the accumulation of interest charges.
-You will have to pay a high interest, and you might be stuck in a cycle of debt.
-Hence, you should clear the total due amount as early as possible.
+If you pay only the minimum due amount, the remaining balance is rolled over to the next billing cycle.
+This leads to an accumulation of interest, and you may get stuck in a cycle of debt.
+Thus, paying just the minimum amount every month is not a good financial move.

-Understanding the credit card billing cycle is crucial.
+The billing cycle and date play an important role in managing your credit card.
 This cycle typically spans 30 days, from the last statement date to the current one.
-All expenditures during this period are tallied, and a statement is generated at the end.
+All expenditures during this period are tallied, and a statement is generated.

 This statement details the total outstanding balance, new charges, minimum payment due, and due date.
 After the statement is issued, cardholders usually have 15-20 days to pay the balance or at least the minimum amount due.